Overview

 -

-※ If you have already executed federation with another IdP service, do not perform this procedure.
+* If you are already federating with another IdP service, do not perform this procedure.

-- To confirm that the Microsoft Graph PowerShell SDK module is installed in PowerShell, confirm that the following procedure is completed.
+- Make sure the Microsoft Graph PowerShell SDK module is installed in PowerShell.
+Complete the steps in the following article in advance.

 -